ConnieHirsch/pickapet/README.md

-# Pickapet -- Pet Adoption App
+# Pickapet: Pet Adoption App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

 ## About This Project

-My aid was to use Angular to create a full-stack web app, to work through the ground-up steps of creating an Angular project on my own, and to demonstrate my mastery of the platform, using mobile-first design with some of the nicer [Bootstrap-adapted-for-Angular](https://ng-bootstrap.github.io/#/home) functions.
+My aim was to use Angular to create a full-stack web app, to work through the ground-up steps of creating an Angular project on my own, and to demonstrate my mastery of the platform, using mobile-first design with some of the nicer [Bootstrap-adapted-for-Angular](https://ng-bootstrap.github.io/#/home) functions.
 It is a true single page application, using Angular's routing functions to load your screens with a minimum of server-side interaction.

 The basic concept is to provide a showcase website for animals seeking adoption (yeah, like Tindr but for adorable animals) that a staff person would curate -- there is a full set of adoptee and shelter forms that interact with a Firebase back end.
 Currently, the four entries in the app are hard-coded in the app as a 'starter set' to guard against accidental deletion.